 In other words, learning a foreign language is either not important enough or too challenging to even try.
 Beware however, because if you let that foreign language course fall through the cracks, you’ll be cursing yourself come exam time for not having tried harder.
 Here are the tricks I used to keep me focused and grounded during my IB years.

 TIP 1: GET A TUTOR

-Tutors, though we hate to admit it, are an indispensable tool for language-learning.
+Tutors, though we hate to admit it, are indispensable tools for language learning.
 This will not only force you to prioritize the language more but it will also allow you to clear up all those grey areas that are left unexplained in a larger classroom setting.

-Since teachers have to respect a certain program, they cannot maneuver the course to fill in those gaps for each individual student.
-That is where tutoring finds its place in the realm of language-learning.
+Since teachers have to respect a certain program, they cannot maneuver the course to fill in those gaps for each student.
+That is where tutoring finds its place in the realm of language learning.
 It is, so to speak, the cement that fills the void.